-PHED 202

-Dr. Wodder

-Sports Administration 3 credits Examines the business of coaching, offering practical approaches to the administrative functions of organizing, planning, leading and controlling.
+PHED 202 Dr. Wodder Sports Administration 3 credits Examines the business of coaching, offering practical approaches to the administrative functions of organizing, planning, leading and controlling.
 Integrates philosophy and principles into practice.

-PHED 203 Prof. Robertson Prevention and Care of 3 credits Sports Injuries
+PHED 203 Prof. Robertson

+Prevention and Care of Sports Injuries Prof. Robertson

+3 credits

 Will cover sports first aid, prevention of and dealing with sports injuries.
 Helps coaches become competent first responders in sports emergencies.
 Students will learn how to recognize and prevent common sports injuries and administer appropriate first aid.
 Also covers procedures for evaluating and caring for injuries, guidelines for rehabilitation and therapeutic taping.
 PSYC 284 Dr. O'Malley Sports Psychology 3 credits (Prerequisite: PSYC 110) This course covers a variety of topics in sports psychology including the learning of athletic skills, principles of motivation, goal-setting and reinforcement.
-The emotional aspects of sports competition and various strategies for mental preparation for completion such as relaxation, concentration, and attentional skills will be discussed.
+The emotional aspects of sports competition and various strategies for mental preparation for competition such as relaxation, concentration, and attentional skills will be discussed.

+PHED 205 Prof. Hair

+Teaching Sports Skills 3 credits

-PHED 205Prof.
-HairTeaching Sports Skills3 creditsStudents will master the essentials of
+Students will master the essentials of

 teaching sports skills and improve their

 teaching effectiveness.
 They will learn

 how to prepare for teaching sports skills,

 how to introduce, explain, and demonstrate sports skills and use cognitive

 processes to improve performance.